tckerr/scope/README.md

 - Messaging
 - Vertical scalability

 Please keep in mind that Scope is a work in progress.
-You can see an early build of the application API at [scopeapp.online](http://scopeapp.online/docs).
-A front-end is coming soon.

 # Technology used